bpt26/parsimony/2_optimise_starting_tree/README.md

 |matOptimize| 4         | 294307          | 71972             | 40/1              |matOptimize -i iter-3.pb -v alignment.vcf -o iter-4.pb -r 40 -T 32 -s 259200|

-#### 2.2.3.3 May XXX version of matOptimize
+#### 2.2.3.3 May 24 version of matOptimize

 After running these iterations, we updated matOptimize such that it does less search space pruning, and evaluates pruning prior to performing pruning and placement.
-This update was made on XXX 2021 and is reflected in the current version of matOptimize as of June 2 2021.
+This update was made on May 24 2021 and is reflected in the current version of matOptimize as of June 2 2021.
 The results of this most current version of matOptimize are shown below.

 | Program   | Iteration | Parsimony score | Runtime (seconds) | SPR radius/rounds | Command |
 |-----------|-----------|-----------------|-------------------|-------------------|---------|